nuetzliches/spocr/docs/content/3.reference/result-set-naming.md

 ## Collision handling & duplicates

 Previously, on a name collision (another result set from the same base table) no rename occurred.
-Now (vNext behavior):
+The current behavior:

 1. The first occurrence of a base table receives the plain name (`Users`).
 2. Additional result sets from the same table are suffixed numerically: `Users1`, `Users2`, …